Masmiseim36/nxpSDK/boards/twrk65f180m/driver_examples/sai/edma_transfer/readme.txt

 ========
 The sai_edma_transfer example shows how to use sai driver with EDMA:

-In this example, one sai instance playbacks the audio data stored in flash using EDMA channel.
+In this example, one sai instance playbacks the audio data stored in flash/SRAM using EDMA channel.

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.70.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.20
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.2.0
-- Atollic TrueSTUDIO 5.5.2
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================